22388o/PorticoExchange-client/docs/lifecycle.md

 The status update `invoice.expired` is sent when the invoice(s) of Portic expire and pending HTLCs are cancelled.

-If Boltz is unable to send the agreed amount of onchain coins after the invoice is paid, the status of the status will become `transaction.failed` and the pending lightning HTLC will be cancelled.
+If Portico is unable to send the agreed amount of onchain coins after the invoice is paid, the status of the status will become `transaction.failed` and the pending lightning HTLC will be cancelled.

-In case of the timelock expiring, Boltz will automatically refund its locked up coins.
+In case of the timelock expiring, Portico will automatically refund its locked up coins.
 The status of the reverse swap will change to `transaction.refunded` and paying the invoice becomes futile because the locked up coins were already spent by the refunding transaction and only cause a pending HTLC in one of the channels of the user.
 If the reverse swap expires before the invoice is paid, the status of the swap will change to `swap.expired`.

 ## Swap In / Swap out for Liquidity Provider